TeamPhoenix-Ethdenver/FeelGood/README.md

 - Tracing and signing a pint of blood by the testing center

 (*unique feature- The testing center can digitally sign by using a basic QR code readable camera phone and verify the quality of blood received*)
-- Empowering the hospital (and therefore, the consumer of the blood) to track the history of blood and utilize it
+- Empowering the health center (and therefore, the consumer of the blood) to track the history of blood and utilize it

 ### Motivation: